 Seppelt Great Western Stands Again

 Best’s Great Western neighbour Seppelt has been in the news lately.
-When its owner Treasury Wine Estates announced in October 2015 that Seppelt’s cellar door would be closing, sighs of disappointment were heard all over the country.
+Treasury Wine Estates announced in October 2015 that Seppelt’s cellar door would be closing.
+Sighs of disappointment were heard all over the country.
 Thankfully, this historic winery, with an intimate family connection to Best’s Wines, has received a stay of execution.

-It comes in the form of local businessman Daniel Ahchow, who owns Great Western Garage not far from Seppelt and runs an online recruitment company.
-Mr Ahchow has signed a leasing agreement with Treasury Wine Estates to keep the tourism element of the estate alive and kicking.
+It comes in the form of local businessman Daniel Ahchow.
+Daniel owns Great Western Garage not far from Seppelt and runs an online recruitment company.
+Mr Ahchow has signed a leasing agreement with Treasury Wine Estates.
+Keeping the tourism element of the estate alive and kicking.

-The agreement will see Seppelt’s 3km heritage-listed ‘Drives’ tunnels remain open to the public, as well as its cellar door, function and accommodation facilities.
+The agreement will see Seppelt’s 3km heritage-listed ‘Drives’ tunnels remain open to the public.
+Seppelt’s historic cellar door, function and accommodation facilities will also stay open to visitors.
 This is the official home of Seppelt, and will remain so for the near future.

-Despite the fact that there is no official winemaking facility on site, Seppelt’s cellar door will continue to offer the brand’s wines for tasting where you can experience the history of Best’s closest neighbour.
+Despite the fact that there is no official winemaking facility on site.
+Seppelt’s cellar door will continue to offer the brand’s wines for tasting.
+You can experience the history of Best’s closest neighbour.

-It’s great news that Seppelt’s current employees will be given the chance to remain employed at the cellar door, and we’re thrilled that under the new partnership agreement, there are plans for funds raised from tours of Seppelt’s Drives to contribute to the development of the Great Western township via the Great Western Future Plan.
+It’s great news that Seppelt’s current employees will be given the chance to remain employed at the cellar door.
+We are thrilled that under the new partnership agreement.
+There are plans for funds raised from tours of Seppelt’s Drives.
+To contribute to the development of the Great Western township via the Great Western Future Plan.

-Seppelt’s Drives tunnels are the longest underground cellars in the southern hemisphere and provide a fascinating glimpse into Victorian history alongside Best’s fascinating story.
+Seppelt’s Drives tunnels are the longest underground cellars in the southern hemisphere.
+The ‘Drives’ provide a fascinating glimpse into Victorian history alongside Best’s fascinating story.
 Best’s and Seppelt are both about two hours’ drive from Melbourne.
-Our region is set against a backdrop of the spectacular Grampians sandstone mountain ranges, so a visit is a must for wine and history lovers alike.
+Our region is set against a backdrop of the spectacular Grampians sandstone mountain ranges.
+So a visit to Great Western is a must for wine and history lovers alike.